jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 #### 3.1.3.2 Burst Write Cycle

-~~1) The MC68040 begins a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
+~~1) The CPU begins a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
 2) The Local PCI Bus asserts _TA and data is latched by a latching transceiver from the D bus on each rising edge of BCLK.
-Once the MC68040 cycle is complete, _TA is negated for one BCLK before being placed in a high impedence state.
+Once the CPU cycle is complete, _TA is negated for one BCLK before being placed in a high impedence state.
-3) On the first PCI clock falling edge after the MC68040 cycle begins, the Local PCI Bridge places the address on the AD bus and the PCI command on the C/BE bus and asserts _FRAME.
+3) On the first PCI clock falling edge after the CPU cycle begins, the Local PCI Bridge places the address on the AD bus and the PCI command on the C/BE bus and asserts _FRAME.
 4) If a PCI device responds to the base address, it will assert _DEVSEL on the next falling PCI clock edge.
 5) If no device responds by asserting _DEVSEL within two PCI clock cycles, _FRAME is negated, and the AD and C/BE buses are placed in a high-impedence state and the Local PCI Bridge returns to an idle state.
 6) On the next falling edge of PCI clock, the appropriate long word data latched from the D bus is placed on the AD bus.